iamFear/iamFear/README.md

 - 📫 You can reach me by: **📧 email: danielburgoa50@gmail.com**

-- ⚡ About me: **I love music 🎵 , technology 📱 , cars 🚗 and gaming 👾, my favorite food is the pizza 🍕 ,  and i never give up until i reach my goals 😄**
+- ⚡ About me: **I love music 🎵 , technology 📱 , cars 🚗 and gaming 👾, my favorite food is the pizza 🍕 ,  and I never give up until I reach my goals 😄**

 <h3 align="left">Connect with me:</h3>
 <p align="left">